ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-18-developing-on-windows.md

       NVIDIA drivers don't work out-of-the-box on Linux, especially on current-gen GPUs.
 If they do, they cause weird errors like screen stuttering and blackouts.
-- **What made you took the leap?** Mostly curiosity.
+- **What made you take the leap?** Mostly curiosity.
 Some of my peers in my previous job use Windows for development (albeit with some pain-points).
 I'd like to see if I can create a delightful dev experience on a Windows Machine.